Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 7) Dress Shoe Survival Tips for Long Days

-• Keep backup shoes at work if you can: sometimes changing after a meeting or event saves the rest of the day.
+- Keep backup shoes nearby if you can: changing after a meeting or event can save the rest of the day.

-• Stretch before and after: tight calves and feet keep pulling on the plantar fascia.
+- Stretch before and after: tight calves and feet can keep pulling on the plantar fascia.

 Standing wall calf stretch + seated towel stretch